Shnitselon/shell-L1-template/DEVGUIDE.md

 #### SetStateId
 Sets the id of the current synchronization state between CloudShell and the device.
-It is called whenever any change done.
+It is called whenever any change is done.

 **Attributes**
 * *StateId* - Id